 - Naturalization Records (especially if naturalized September 27, 1906 and later; Naturalization records before Sept.
 27, 1906 generally do not name the town, but a few occasionally will have this)

-- The 1900-1930 federal censuses tell whether a person was naturalized.
+- The 1900-1940 federal censuses show whether an immigrant was naturalized.
 The 1920 census gives year of naturalization.